Nahugenubi/Terminal-Startup-Messages/README.md

 - Easy to install with a single command
 - Customize your own list of messages
 - Supports Bash, Zsh, and most Unix shells
+- You can always change the Messages.txt to add Custom Messages!
 ---

 ## Installation